Why create a media outlet like The Brazilian Report?

 In addition to our website content and newsletter, we propose other services including:

-What is the difference between the media outlet and the newsletter?
+What is the difference between the media outlet and the newsletters?

-The content you’ll find on brazilian.report and the content included in the morning briefing are very different.
+The content you’ll find on brazilian.report and the content included in the morning briefing and weekly report are very different.